For more ELYSIUM’S PASSAGE Blog Post links, go to

 ‘Ha,’ Mo laughed.
 ‘I’m not sure James can wait that long.’

-‘You’re right,’ Eli said.
-‘Likely, he wouldn’t know what to do with her if she showed up in his loft one night.
-Probably he needs someone more down to earth... so to speak.
-So, why don’t we arrange for him to meet this other one next time we go to London.
-He’ll just have to learn to wait.’
+‘You’re right,’ Mo said.
+‘Likely, he wouldn’t know what to do with her, even if she showed up in his loft some night.
+In fact, he might not even be able to see her so he's probably going to need someone more down to earth... so to speak.'

-‘Now I think I know the one you’re talking about,’ Mo said.
-‘That’s the one who lives not far from his flat, probably less than a few miles away.
-And a very charming young lassie she is.
-You know, it’s possible he might have bumped into her at the deli coffee shop below his flat.’
+‘Ah, now I remember who we were talking about,’ Mo said.
+‘The one who lives just a few miles away from his flat.
+Indeed, a very charming lassie she is.
+Possibly he might have even bumped into her at the deli coffee shop below his flat.

 ‘Wouldn’t that be a coincidence?’
-Eli asked.
-‘Still, I’m concerned that James may be a bit much for her.
+El said.
+‘Still, I’m a bit concerned James might be a bit much for her.
 What do you think?
 Such a lovely smile and disposition… it would be a shame if he upset her.’

 ‘Why not?’
 Eli asked, chuckling.
-‘I’m sure she wouldn’t be the first woman you scared off.
+‘She probably wouldn’t be the first woman you scared off.
 If you like, however, we’ll see what we can do to set things up for you to meet her.’

 ‘Sure, go ahead, Eli.
 You seem to know all about setups.’

-‘I’m not sure my medical plan covers that,’ I said.
+‘I’m not sure my medical plan covers what you seem to be inferring.’

-‘I’m sure my body would be most grateful for whatever consolation she might offer after all the suffering it’s endured.
-Do you think she might be willing to give me massages too?
+‘I’m sure my body would be most grateful for whatever consolation this phantom woman has to offer, considering all the suffering it’s had to endure.
+So, if this woman actually exists; do you think she would give me massages too?
 You never know where that might lead.’

 ‘I’m not sure if she trained to be a masseuse,’ Eli said.
-‘Regardless, I’m sure she would be excellent for James, whatever she does.
+‘Regardless, I’m sure she would be excellent for James.
 Don’t you agree, Mo?’

 ‘Without a doubt, she would be a jolly prize for him… most consoling.’